-In my opinion, the vast majority of innovations and other creations require Thinkers, Feelers and Doers, three unique personas working together to bring them to market.
-I’ve also become quite cynical of any idea that does not stand the proof test of the TFD triad.
+In my opinion, most innovations and other creations require Thinkers, Feelers and Doers, three unique personas working together to bring them to market.
+I've also become quite cynical of any idea that does not stand the proof test of the TFD triad.

 When I was a teenager living in London during the 1970s, I found a quote inside the cover of a book on punk rock fashion that reads, "Every man loves the smell of his own farts."
 Crude?
 Possibly.
 But I think this bathroom humor is extraordinarily instructive when it comes to ideas.